Looking to find Retained Primitive Therapy & Treatment?

 Symptoms include:

-• Poor posture and/or stooping
+• Poor posture or stooping

 • Weak muscle tone